bakera1/CreditDefaultSwapPricer/README.md

 ## Why create another CDS Pricing library?

-The idea behind this library is ease of use, the underlying [ISDA C functions](http://www.cdsmodel.com/cdsmodel/) whilst usable are pretty difficult to integrate and often folks revert to either [3rd party](https://www.google.co.uk/search?q=fincad+cds+pricer&oq=fincad+cds+pricer&aqs=chrome..69i57j0.3457j0j7&sourceid=chrome&ie=UTF-8) or [open source CDS pricing libraries](http://quantlib.org/index.shtml).
+The idea behind this library is ease of use, the underlying [ISDA C functions](http://www.cdsmodel.com/cdsmodel/) whilst usable are pretty difficult to integrate and often folks revert to either [3rd party](https://www.google.co.uk/search?q=fincad+cds+pricier&oq=fincad+cds+pricier&aqs=chrome..69i57j0.3457j0j7&sourceid=chrome&ie=UTF-8) or [open source CDS pricing libraries](http://quantlib.org/index.shtml).
 Whilst this is fine for most uses; when you need precision pricing quickly and easily that conforms exactly to the ISDA CDS model then this wrapper allows you to very quickly build and start writing code Python and price and compute risk on real CDS positions.

-1. Is this not just another CDS pricer?
+1. Is this not just another CDS pricier?

    This library is really only a thin wrapper around the underlying [ISDA CDS Pricing library](http://www.cdsmodel.com/cdsmodel/).
 The complexity of wiring the spread, interest rate and pricing routines together with some array passing and imm date logic completes an integration task.
-None of these steps is particularly difficult but together they build a barrier to adoption of the ISDA CDS pricer.
-By making this library available to use along side the existing [ISDA CDS pricer](http://www.cdsmodel.com/cdsmodel/) it is hoped to lower the barrier and make adoption much easier.
+None of these steps is particularly difficult but together they build a barrier to adoption of the ISDA CDS pricier.
+By making this library available to use along side the existing [ISDA CDS pricier](http://www.cdsmodel.com/cdsmodel/) it is hoped to lower the barrier and make adoption much easier.

 2. Is the only system that can model the weather really only the weather?

-   If what you need is safe accurate ISDA pricing then why settle for anything other than the ISDA pricer? however using this CDS pricer avoids the hastle of figuring out all the correct C functions to call and how to pass objects easily into these extern "C" style functions with double* and variety of custom typedef objects like TDateInterval.
+   If what you need is safe accurate ISDA pricing then why settle for anything other than the ISDA pricier? however using this CDS pricier avoids the hastle of figuring out all the correct C functions to call and how to pass objects easily into these extern "C" style functions with double* and variety of custom typedef objects like TDateInterval.
 I just want to create a datetime and pass this into a function right!

 ## How do I get started?